PrefectHQ/prefect/docs/concepts/tasks.md

 ## Timeouts

 Task timeouts are used to prevent unintentional long-running tasks.
 When the duration of execution for a task exceeds the duration specified in the timeout, a timeout exception will be raised and the task will be marked as failed.
-Inside of the UI the task will be visibly designated as `TimedOut`.
+In the UI, the task will be visibly designated as `TimedOut`.
 From the perspective of the flow, the timed-out task will be treated like any other failed task.

 Timeout durations are specified using the `timeout_seconds` keyword argument.